This post may contain affiliate links which won’t change your price but will share some commission.

 What is Cioppino?

 Almost every seafood restaurant of note in San Francisco has cioppino on its menu.
-It was created here in the late 1800's by Italian immigrants from the Genoa region of Italy, who lived and worked as fishermen in the North Beach area of the City by the Bay.
+It was created here in the late 1800s by Italian immigrant fishermen from the Genoa region of Italy who lived and worked in the North Beach section of San Francisco by the Bay.

-The story goes that when fishermen would return from an unsuccessful day of fishing out on the water, they would go around the docks and other fishermen would chip in a little something to the pot - a crab or some mussels or a fish - with the understanding that they too would have days in the future when they would come home empty handed as well and need to rely on their fellow fishermen.
+The story goes that when fishermen would return from an unsuccessful day of fishing out on the water, they would go around the docks and other fishermen would chip in a little something from the day’s catch to the pot—a crab, some mussels, or a fish.
+There was an understanding that they too would have days in the future when they would come home empty-handed and need to rely on their fellow fishermen as well.
+It was a community effort.

-Regardless, cioppino is traditionally made with the freshest seafood possible in a thin broth made from tomatoes, herbs, and white wine.
-The catch of the day from the San Francisco bay is usually a combination of Dungeness crab, clams, bay scallops, shrimp, squid, mussels, and fish.
+Cioppino is traditionally made with the freshest seafood possible in a thin broth made from tomatoes, herbs, and white wine.
+The catch of the day from the San Francisco Bay is usually a combination of Dungeness crab, clams, bay scallops, shrimp, squid, mussels, and fish.

 Bowls of cioppino are served with plenty of fresh San Francisco sourdough bread that is dipped into the sauce to sop up the rich, flavorful broth.